simondotm/nx-firebase/docs/nx-firebase-emulators.md

 Which will build the functions application and all of its dependencies, whilst launching the emulators, and the typescript compiler in watch mode.

 > **IMPORTANT:** _Note that whilst `nx serve` will be useful when changing existing functions code, due to `tsc --watch` being enabled, it will NOT correctly detect changes if additional library imports are added to the source code or changes are made to any imported libraries during a watched session.
 To remedy this, relaunch the emulators by running `nx serve` again._

+The latest version of `nx-firebase` uses the `kill-port` npm package to ensure the emulator is properly shutdown before re-running `serve`.